yutongsi/yutongsi.github.io/_pages/about.md

 Latest News
 ======
+- **9/2024** I presented my research on Narratives on Oil and Gas from Opposing Advocacy Groups at APSA in Philly.

 - **7/2024** I presented my research on Narratives on Oil and Gas from Opposing Advocacy Groups at IC2S2 hosted by the University of Pennsylvania in Philly.

 - **5/2024** I started my new position as Associate Research Scientist at Columbia University!